Many people talk about the top 100 Bestseller list on Amazon’s Kindle store like it’s the epitome of success for self-publishers. It’s not.

 The problem is, ranking for a keyword is a lot harder said then done, when you don’t know what you’re doing.

-So here are a few Kindle publishing mistakes I see many inexperienced self-publishers do that prevent their books from ranking high.
+So here are a few Kindle self publishing mistakes I see many inexperienced self-publishers do that prevent their books from ranking higher on search results.

 You’re not using your 7 keywords effectively